openeew/openeew-awsdatadump/README.md

 docker build --tag aws-data-dump:dev .
 ```

-Create a .env file that contains details of your your AWS bucket.
+Create a .env file that contains details of your AWS bucket.

 ```
 AWS_REGION=